JoshuaWeir/SENG438_A4_GROUP2/seng438_a4_group2.md

 Original Code: return (value >= this.lower && value <= this.upper);<br>
 Mutated Code: return (value >= this.lower && value == this.upper);<br>
 Mutant Status: KILLED<br>
-Summary: If the unit test expected value is true (input is contained in range), but not the input is not equal to the upper bound, then this mutation will return false.
+Summary: If the unit test expected value is true (input is contained in range), but the input is not equal to the upper bound, then this mutation will return false.
 This fails the test and kills the mutation.<br><br>

 <strong>Mutant 10</strong><br>
 Line: 217 in combine();<br>